Certified Occupational Therapy Assistant (COTA) Full-Time School-Based

-- Experience with sensory processing preferred.
+- Experience with autism and sensory processing strongly preferred

 RESPONSIBILITIES: